Black Lives Matter Ally Group

 “The racist violence against the Black community by police needs to end.
 It will not end unless people of all races, especially white people, demand it.
 Enough.” — Former UUA President Rev. Peter Morales

 CVUUS Black Lives Matter (BLM) Ally Group organized last fall and is led by Piper Harrell and Judith Lashof.
 They’re focused on understanding and responding to the African American experience of racism, on white privilege and on institutional racism in coordination with other local justice groups such as Showing Up for Racial Justice (SURJ).
 To get directly involved in action, see Piper or visit BLM online (cvuus.org/justice/black-lives-matter-ally-group or on Facebook).
-BLM Ally Group will meet over the summer on the third Monday of the month at 5:30 pm in CVUUS Fenn Chapel to discuss important books.
-All are welcome.
+BLM Ally Group met over the summer to discuss The New Jim Crow.
 They encourage you to:

 1) Read The Sugarcoated Language of White Fragility (http://huffpost.com/us/entry/10909350) and Bryan Stevenson’s Just Mercy: A Story of Justice and Redemption, the UUA Common Read in 2015-2016.
 From the New York Times Book Review: “Just Mercy will make you upset and it will make you hopeful.”